Resiliency Module

 mathematical background, file-format requirements and worked examples.

-Top-Level Convenience#
+Top-Level Convenience

-- sdom.resiliency.evaluate_resiliency(snapshot_dir, *, inputs_dir, outage_spec, year=2030, scenario_id=1, n_hours=8760, hours=None, min_soc_per_tech=None, slack_penalty=10000.0, curtailment_penalty=0.0, formulation_overrides=None, n_workers=None, solver='highs', solver_options=None, profile_baseline=False, profile_outages=False)[source]#
+- sdom.resiliency.evaluate_resiliency(snapshot_dir, *, inputs_dir, outage_spec, year=2030, scenario_id=1, n_hours=8760, hours=None, min_soc_per_tech=None, slack_penalty=10000.0, curtailment_penalty=0.0, soc_slack_penalty=1000.0, formulation_overrides=None, n_workers=None, solver='highs', solver_options=None, critical_load_MW=None, profile_baseline=False, profile_outages=False)[source]

 End-to-end helper: load -> baseline dispatch -> outage evaluation.